-- Office use should be a permitted upper-level use throughout the downtown, except in the designated areas where residential is a required upper-level use (e.g., Riverfront Residential on Long's Zanotto's CVS/Trader Joe's and between Soquel and Laurel Streets). - b.
-Within specific urban design criteria, additional height should be allowed at the core of the downtown (i.e., along Pacific Avenue between Cathcart and Water Streets) to support office development. - e.b.
-Major speculative office development projects (e.g., greater than 10,000 square feet) that would be an appropriate downtown use should be discouraged in other parts of the City. - The City and Parking District should coordinate with office developers for the provision of convenient off-site parking that can meet private requirements as well as public objectives for well-designed centralized parking facilities.
+- a.
+Office use should be a permitted upper-level use throughout the downtown, except in the designated areas where residential is a required upper-level use (e.g., Riverfront Residential on Long's-Zanotto's and between Soquel and Laurel Streets). - b.
+Within specific urban design criteria, additional height should be allowed at the core of the downtown (i.e., along Pacific Avenue between Cathcart and Water Streets) to support office development. - c.
+Major speculative office development projects (e.g., greater than 10,000 square feet) that would be an appropriate downtown use should be discouraged in other parts of the City. - d.
+The City and Parking District should coordinate with office developers for the provision of convenient off-site parking that can meet private requirements as well as public objectives for well-designed centralized parking facilities.